-A one-half credit course designed for students interested in health issues that impact individuals, families, and
+A one-half credit course designed for students interested in health issues that impact individuals, families, and communities.
+Students will explore family health throughout the stages of the life-span.

-Foundations of Health Science \\
+Foundations of Health Science

 Foundations of Health Science is a required course that introduces students to a wide range of health careers.
 Integrated academics combined with health care knowledge and skills provide the framework for a strong health care delivery system in the twenty-first century.
 This course is the prerequisite for all the health science courses.
 It is recommended for all students who want to prepare for further study in an array of health-related fields at the postsecondary level.